 ‘‘Listen; keep tomorrow night free, okay?

-We are lunching with the mayor and mayoress so I will need you to look especially glamorous.''
+We are launching with the mayor and mayoress so I will need you to look especially glamorous.''

 ''Well that is my job,''